-Frugal gardening is about ‘thinking outside the square’ – with some basic skills and knowledge there’s no need to spend a cent at the nursery to grow your edible or ornamental garden!
+Frugal gardening is about ‘thinking outside the square.’
+With some basic skills and knowledge, there’s no need to spend a cent at the nursery to grow your edible or ornamental garden!

-Five Money $aving Tips for New Plants
+Five Money Saving Tips for New Plants

 Or, join a seed saving group.
-You’ll get some seeds for free in return for helping process seeds – it’s fun and even better, often accompanied by caffeine and food!
+You’ll get some seeds for free in return for helping process seeds.
+It’s fun and even better, often accompanied by caffeine and food!

 If you do want to buy seed to get started, check out the best places to source open-pollinated varieties and learn why this is important.

 2. Propagate from plants you already have in your garden

 If you need to prune a shrub or tree you’d like more of, it’s the perfect time to strike cuttings as well.
 If you visit an open garden or know a keen gardener, ask them when the best time of year is to take cuttings for what you’d like to grow in your area.

 You can save even more by sharing your surplus and adding new varieties to your garden.
 I talk to one of my neighbours regularly and we share cuttings and seeds.
 One of the bonuses of sharing is it’s an opportunity to learn about a new plant variety and how to grow it in your own area.

-If extra plants self sow in my garden, I pot these up and sell or trade them for something I want to grow so it’s a great way to earn an income too!
+If extra plants self-sow in my garden, I pot these up and sell or trade them for something I want to grow.
+So it’s a great way to earn an income too!

 This is one of the most economical ways to grow your garden for free.
 Just let plants do what comes naturally!
 For example, many edible varieties of veggies, herbs and perennials will go to flower, attracting pollinators and forming seed heads where the flowers used to be.

 This is one of the easiest ways to allow edible seedlings to sprout and raise themselves.
 Instead of adding your household food waste to your compost or worm farm, rotate digging them into a little pocket in your garden bed.
 I sprinkle with a little bokashi (fermented grain) so the microbes are already present to start breaking this food down quickly.

 “Just so long as the soil is moist, seeds from fruit, herbs or veggies will germinate at the right time and you’ll have freebies for your garden.”

 I am a big believer in learning for free so use the knowledge base in your local library.
 There are loads of useful practical books that can help you start growing your own plants for free.
-Here are a couple of my favourites:

 For more ideas on saving money in your garden, visit the Frugal Gardening category.

-If you don’t want to miss future posts, subscribe to my newsletter at the top of the page (and grab your free eBook) or click on the RSS feed below or to the right.
+If you don’t want to miss future posts, subscribe to my free newsletter.

-Copyright The Micro Gardener 2011 – http://www.themicrogardener.com
+© Copyright Anne Gibson, The Micro Gardener 2010-2022 – https://www.themicrogardener.com.
+All rights reserved.